transcental/SlickStats/README.md

 After cloning the repo, you will need to add a `.env` file with the following variables.
 You can get copy `.env.example` and fill in the values.

 - Required
-  - `SLACK_APP_TOKEN` - The app token for your Slack app for connecting via Socket mode
   - `SLACK_CLIENT_SECRET` - The client secret for your Slack app
   - `SLACK_SIGNING_SECRET` - The signing secret for your Slack app
   - `SLACK_LOG_CHANNEL` - The ID of the channel to log all status changes to